HotAndCold245/Hidden-Grotto/README.md

 <details>
 	<summary>v2.0.7</summary>

-- Added the option to blur the screen through Style Settings
+- Added the option to blur the screen through Style Settings (Only works on PC for some reason)
 - Visual improvements to toggles and input fields in the settings menu
-- Something else I can't remember
+- Added the option to adjust UI border width through Style Settings

 </details>